taitcha/taitcha.github.io/_projects/chicago/chicago.md

 permalink: /projects/chicago/index.html
 image: /projects/chicago/chicago_logo.png
 alt: City of Chicago logo
-description: I consulted with the City of Chicago and its vendors to ensure the upcoming 311 redesign puts citizen needs first.
+description: I consulted with the City of Chicago and its vendors to revitalize its design and ensure the 311 relaunch put citizen needs first.
 index: 3

 sidecontent: